Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Mechanism of Action

-Taurine circulates freely inside cells, where it regulates water volume by controlling the movement of water and ions across membranes (a process called osmoregulation).
-This role is critical for cells exposed to rapid environmental shifts: neurons, heart muscle cells and skeletal muscle fibers.
+Taurine circulates freely inside cells, without ever being incorporated into proteins.
+There it regulates water volume by controlling the movement of water and ions across membranes, a process called osmoregulation.
+This role matters for cells exposed to rapid environmental shifts.

 In the liver, taurine conjugates with bile acids to form taurocholates.
 These compounds improve the solubilization of dietary fats and facilitate their intestinal absorption.

-At the mitochondrial level, taurine participates in the modification of certain transfer RNAs (molecules involved in protein synthesis inside mitochondria).
-This modification, called taurinylation, is required for the proper functioning of the respiratory chain, the system that produces cellular energy in the form of ATP.
+In the mitochondrion, the cell's energy plant, taurine takes part in the modification of certain transfer RNAs, the molecules that assemble proteins.
+This modification, called taurinylation, is involved in the working of the respiratory chain, the system that produces ATP.

 Key Benefits